romance languages and literatures

 Masters candidates who have completed all course requirements, but have not taken their comprehensive exams, must register for RL 888 Interim Study to continue in the program.

-Boston College is a member of the Boston Graduate Consortium, and the Graduate Consortium in Women’s Studies (GCWS), Boston-area universities that allows graduate students to cross-register among those institutions.
-If no equivalent course is available at Boston College, students may be granted permission to enroll in a graduate course at one of those institutions.
-Consortium courses are limited to one seminar per semester and a maximum of six credits.
+Boston College is a member of the Boston Graduate Consortium and the Graduate Consortium in Women’s Studies (GCWS), two partnerships of Boston-area universities that allow graduate students to cross-register among those institutions.
+If no equivalent course is available at Boston College, students may – in their second year of study – be granted permission to enroll in a graduate course at one of those institutions.
+Consortium courses are limited to one seminar per semester and to a maximum of six credits.
 Students who wish to register for Consortium courses must secure permission from the Graduate Program Director before enrolling.

 Requests for transfer of credit for summer course work will be carefully scrutinized, taking into account the level of the proposed program in comparison with departmental standards and the qualifications of the student.
 Students must seek the approval of the Graduate Program Director before enrolling in the summer course.